 Dealing with a divorce is a stress beyond compare for many people.
-When you add to that the emotional stress of complicated financial issues that arise during this time, means it is crucial to enlist professional help to assure your money questions are addressed during the divorce.
-One person who can take a weight off your shoulders is a Certified Divorce Financial Analyst (CDFA).
+When you add to that the emotional stress of complicated financial issues that arise during this time, it is crucial to enlist professional help to ensure your money questions are addressed during the divorce.
+One person who can take a weight off your shoulders is a Certified Divorce Financial Analyst (CDFA®).

 If you and your spouse have assets of any significant value – a house, retirement accounts, etc. – the financial ramifications of a divorce can be complicated.
-When you add to the mix that divorce is such an emotional time, you need to work with someone who is experienced with navigating the financial maze of divorce.
+When you add to the mix that divorce is such an emotional time, you need to work with someone experienced with navigating the financial maze of divorce.
 Any money missteps you take during this emotional time could lead to far-reaching consequences as you navigate your newly single life.

-Working with a CDFA will remove some of the decision-making burden from your shoulders.
-Your CDFA will provide “financial education and support” during the divorce proceedings.
+Working with a Certified Divorce Financial Analyst will remove some of the decision-making burden from your shoulders.
+Your Certified Divorce Financial Analyst will provide “financial education and support” during the divorce proceedings.
 This financial professional can help you:

 Smoothing the financial aspects of your divorce will help you move toward the future with greater clarity, purpose, and confidence.

 How much does it cost to work with a divorce financial analyst?